Joining the Union

 Once you join a union, show some class and self respect and don’t undermine your fellow performers (or yourself) by doing non-union work anymore.
 That is the number one rule of the union– don’t work non-union anymore!
 It is this commitment that give the union its power to negotiate and protect its members.

 A few union members choose to ignore their commitment and work “off the card” on “special projects,” which is another way of saying “non-union.”
 Whether they do this out of desperation for money or just lack integrity and self-respect, it is an unfortunate choice for all.
+It is self-limiting and doesn’t reflect well on those who do this.

-The strength and dignity of a union is the solidarity of its members.
+The strength and dignity of a union is founded on the solidarity of its members.
 Those union members that choose to (secretly) do non-union work undermine everyone’s ability to earn a living, improve our contracts, and qualify for health benefits and pension.
 They also are taking advantage of the work ethic of their union peers, an easier trick to pull off in the mostly hidden voice over world.

 Ultimately, union members who choose to work non-union are shooting themselves in the foot in the name of selfish short-term gain.